03axdov/Neural-Network-Framework/README.md

 # Neural-Network-Framework
 > A Neural Network framework, built with Python and Numpy.
 Currently working on another framework called Musky, specifically for Computer Vision.

-While the framework is currently functional it is not done.
-There are several improvements that can be made:
+Some improvements that can be made:
 - More optimizers, activation functions etc.
 - More layers, such as Conv2D and other convolutional layers
 - Training on GPU's